Cohaven/offer-list/README.md

 4. Run `git clone https://github.com/Cohaven/offer-list.git .`
 5. Run `docker-compose up`
 6. In a browser, go to `localhost`
+Once you're done with the server, you can use `Ctrl+C` or run `docker-compose down` to turn off the container.

 ## Overview of the solution
 * Docker is used to set up the development environment that can be easily deployed and shared with others. `Dockerfile` sets up server-side dependencies, while `docker-compose.yml` simplifies the deployment procedure by reducing it to just one simple command.
 This file can also be used in the future to add a database container to the development stack.